GVThorne/GoldLinkAPI/docs/source/getting_started.rst

 In order to use the API you must be using a logical programming language that supports SOAP Web Service interoperability.
 The recommended choice on a Windows platform is to use .NET Framework and on a Linux platform is to use PHP.

 .. note::
     If using .NET Framework, the Gold-Vision API web service can be automatically integrated using the Visual Studio "Add Web Reference" option.
-More information on how to use this feature can be found here -  `Microsoft Visual Studio - Add Web Reference <https://msdn.microsoft.com/en-us/library/bb628649.aspx>`_
+More information on how to use this feature can be found here -  |visual_studio|.

 **********
 Connecting